One Month Thailand Itinerary

 4 Days In Phuket

-Conclude your month-long Thailand adventure with Phuket, the largest and most popular island, renowned for its stunning beaches, vibrant nightlife, and exquisite temples.
-If there’s anything else that you haven’t seen or tried, this is your opportunity to do so!
+If there’s anything that you haven’t seen or tried in Thailand, this is your opportunity to do so!

-• Explore Old Town on foot and enjoy all the delicious eats
+• Explore Old Town on foot and enjoy Michelin-rated eats

 • Dine at one of the floating restaurants at Laem Hin Pier

-• If you’re there during the full moon, attend a full moon party
+• Join in on the festivities of a full moon party

 Big White Thai Buddha on A Hill